mu-ni/memo/bq/a.md

     willing to take risk, try challenging
-    not afraid of failure, failure/ˈfeɪljər/ is not a terrible thing, innovation requires failing although failed this time, learned a lot of valuable lessons, more close to success next time great passion for my work, not working for my boss, but woring for my self
+    not afraid of failure, failure/ˈfeɪljər/ is not a terrible thing, innovation requires failing although failed this time, learned a lot of valuable lessons, more close to success next time great passion for my work, not working for my boss, but working for my self

 12. biggest failure
     spent almost 2 weeks to fix a very simple bug